Monsters in a Mirror

 Dragon shadows, bleeding statues, wolf dreams and time machines - your biological clock is ticking, and it's time to get metaphysical in this twisted cabaret of the macabre.
 This is the road map to your own personal inferno, fondly dedicated to everyone who is dying...especially you.

-Contains tales of horror and dark fantasy, and consequently some disturbing, violent, and sexual imagery, including descriptions of sexual assault.
+Contains tales of horror and dark fantasy, and consequently some disturbing and violent imagery, including descriptions of sexual assault.

 I am available for and delighted to do any combination of readings, signings, workshops, and/or question-and-answer sessions.
 Additionally, I have turned many of the stories from the collection into one-man shows, including Fear and Trembling, The Concept of Anxiety, Serpentine, On the Concept of Irony (with No Reference to Socrates), and The Gray and the Gold.
 If you're interested in any of the above, drop me a line!